Still need help?

 In some cases, Zoom or Teams may be appropriate tools for assessing tasks or presentations.
 However, we do not recommend staff use Zoom or Teams to custom design invigilation scenarios in their subjects.

-Yes, subject coordinators will need to rethink their exam for online format and input into Canvas or Blackboard.
-Guided instructions on how to do this will be provided shortly.
+Subject coordinators will need to rethink their exam for online format and input into Canvas or Blackboard.
+General guidelines are provided online via the UTS LX site.
 To ensure academic integrity, any final exams should currently only exist on paper and not on the LMS (Canvas/Blackboard).

 No, exam masters are not required by SAU Exams this Autumn 2020 session as exams will be run online.
 Quality assurance will be managed by each faculty.
 Subject assessors, together with subject coordinators will need to review the exam for errors prior to the exam being entered into LMS.